angusfung/face-gender-classification/README.md

 # classification

 Facial and gender classification of actors and actresses from the FaceScrub database, with linear regression models written from scratch.
+Please see `faces.pdf` for the report.

 ## Download